 Everything that I have just described should be taken into consideration to make a fully informed decision.

 Or you can simply read my ranking.

-The Ranking of the Best Affiliate Marketing Programs
+The Ranking of the Best and Highest Paying Affiliate Programs

 You can read the following ranking in the voice of the WatchMojo lady or people from WhatCulture: “And here are our top picks for the e-commerce vertical”:

 - CJ Affiliate.
 It’s the go-to place to find offers from various vendors.
 Many of the programs from other verticals are partnered with CJ Affiliate.
 They claim that they have a record 400-day cookie lifetime, but an affiliate marketer has to remember that many partner programs use a shorter lifetime.

 - ShareASale.
 It shares a similar business model to our number one.
 ShareASale has even more offers to choose from than CJ Affiliate (6000 to 3000).
 The only reason it has fallen short of the first place is the ridiculously long cookie lifetime CJ Affiliate claims to have.

 - Ebay Partner Network.
 Having even more offers than Amazon, it would seem like the perfect place for any affiliate.
 However, because of the auction model used by the majority of sales and the ridiculously short cookie lifetime, it cannot go any higher than the fourth place.

 - ClickBank.
 It is a decent affiliate program that sells digital products.
 Because of this, their commission for an affiliate marketer is very generous (40%) and it is calculated not as a percentage of what ClickBank earns (which is 7.5% plus 1$) but as a percentage of the offer owner’s revenue.
 Additionally, the payout is made twice a month, which is always welcome.